patrickfweston/ynab-partner-split/README.md

 ### Updating the extension

 There is no auto-update when you install this way.
-To get a new version: download the latest ZIP (or pull the latest code), replace the folder you used in Step 2 with the new one, then go to `chrome://extensions` and click the **Reload** button on the YNAB Partner Split card.
+To get a new version: download **Source code (zip)** from the [latest release](https://github.com/patrickfweston/ynab-partner-split/releases), unzip it, replace the folder you used in Step 2 with the new one, then go to `chrome://extensions` and click the **Reload** button on the YNAB Partner Split card.

 ---